 Our research is editorially independent but we may earn a commission for purchases made through our links.

 If you’re craving a vacation but not sure where to go, there are few better cities to visit for fun in the sun than Miami.
-One of the best reasons to visit this Florida city is the warm and sunny weather, which are perfect for planning a beach trip with plenty of lounging time for relaxation-seekers and water sports for adventure-seekers.
+One of the best reasons to visit this Florida city is the warm and sunny weather, which are perfect for planning a beach trip with plenty of lounging time for relaxation-seekers, while water sports appeal to adventure-seekers and luxury resorts allow you to unwind.
 Miami is the ultimate place for shop-a-holics, fashion enthusiasts, foodies, and nightclub lovers.
 The culture is diverse, and it’s truly unlike anywhere else in America.

 A trip to Miami can be as relaxing or as action-packed as you make it, so there are many ways to tailor a Miami vacation to your personality and travel style.
 So when you begin planning your trip to the tip of Southern Florida, keep these ideas in mind for fun ways to spend your vacation in Miami.

 What Is It?
 It would be an absolute crime to visit Miami and not partake in its beach culture.

 Why Do It?
 Miami’s beaches are laid-back, yet many beach-goers here dress to impress.
 In addition to the ultra-popular South Beach, other beaches worth checking out are the North Shore Park Beach, Golden Beach, and Crandon Park Beach.
 The oceanfront in Miami Beach is called Ocean Drive, which is where you’ll pass by the historic Art Deco buildings and the posh South Beach area.

 Good to Know: Don’t forget your sunscreen and sunglasses to lounge in the sand and watch the interesting characters pass by and frolic in the water all day long.
 If you’re looking for an oceanfront room with a view, check out the top beachfront hotels in Miami.